-- For implementing Microsoft Teams Direct Routing and VoIP.ms SIP Trunk based on the configuration described in this section, AudioCodes SBC must be installed with a License Key that includes the following software features: - Enable Microsoft (licensing MSFT) [All AudioCodes media gateways and SBCs are by default shipped with this license.
-Exceptions: MSBR products and Mediant 500 SBC or Media Gateways]
+- For implementing Microsoft Teams Direct Routing and IXICA SIP Trunk based on the configuration described in this section, AudioCodes SBC must be installed with a License Key that includes the following software features: - MSFT (general Microsoft license) Note: By default, all AudioCodes media gateways and SBCs are shipped with this license (except MSBR products, Mediant 500 SBC, and Mediant 500 Media Gateway).

-- Number of SBC sessions [Based on requirements] - DSP Channels [If media transcoding is needed] - Transcoding sessions [If media transcoding is needed] For more information about the License Key, contact your AudioCodes sales representative. - The scope of this document does not cover all security aspects for configuring this topology.
+- Transcoding sessions (only if media transcoding is needed) - Coders (based on requirements) For more information about the License Key, contact your AudioCodes sales representative. - The scope of this document does not cover all security aspects for configuring this topology.
 Comprehensive security measures should be implemented per your organization's security policies.
 For security recommendations on AudioCodes' products, refer to the Recommended Security Guidelines document, which can be found at AudioCodes web site